- Initial Thoughts

 The Shearwater Perdix is an established technical diving computer,

 with a deep operating depth of 260m and reliable nitrox, trimix, and rebreather capabilities.
-The downside of this model is the design, which is distinctly less stylish that the Teric.
+The downside of this model is the design, which is distinctly less stylish than the Teric.

 At the other end of the style-scale is the sleek Garmin Descent MK1.

-Garmin is a manufacturer with very little dive computer experience which has put off some more technical divers – though it is undeniably a fantastic machine.
+Garmin is a manufacturer with very little dive computer experience which has put off some more technical divers – though it is undeniably a fantastic machine that incorporates fitness tracker and smartwatch capabilities.
 Read more about the Descent MK1 in this handy review.

 The best choice for you ultimately comes down to what you wish to do with it.